 UMD CITS Faculty Liaison Responsibilities

-Oversee UMD CITS course sections in their department offered in the high schools by AVCAA approved UMD CITS teaching specialists:
+Oversee UMD CITS course sections in their department offered in the high schools:

 • Present to CITS classes upon request on special topics;

-• Meet with CITS classes at UMD during Campus Visits, as requested; and
+• Meet with CITS classes at UMD during Campus Visits, as requested

 Evaluate and mentor CITS teachers: